-The Municipality shall perform risk based asset verification at the end of each financial year.
+- The Municipality shall perform risk-based asset verification at the end of each financial year. - Asset which could not be found on site during verification will be handed over to Risk Management Unit for further investigation.

 7.5 Insurance of assets